 Roseanna N. Zia is an Assistant Professor of Chemical Engineering at Stanford University.
-She received her Ph.D. from the California Institute of Technology in Mechanical Engineering in 2011 with Professor John F. Brady, specializing in the theory of colloidal hydrodynamics and suspension mechanics, where she developed a novel non-equilibrium equation of state for colloidal dispersions.
-Zia subsequently conducted post-doctoral research in the study of colloidal gels via theory and large-scale dynamic simulation at Princeton University, in collaboration with Professor William B. Russel.
-Between undergraduate studies (University of Missouri, BSME) and graduate studies at Caltech she worked as a mechanical engineer in the automotive industry in Detroit, specializing in the design of mechanisms and pyrotechnically actuated devices for occupant restraints.
-Zia serves as an Associate Editor for the Journal of Rheology, and on the Advisory Board of the journal Physics of Fluids.
+She received her Ph.D. from the California Institute of Technology in Mechanical Engineering in 2011 with Professor John F. Brady, for development of theory in colloidal hydrodynamics and microrheology.
+Zia subsequently conducted post-doctoral study of colloidal gels at Princeton University, in collaboration with Professor William B. Russel.
+Zia began her faculty career at Cornell in January 2013, then subsequently moved her research group to Stanford University in 2017.

 Dr. Zia’s research includes developing micro-continuum theory for structure-property relationships of flowing suspensions, elucidating the mechanistic origins of the colloidal glass transition, and microscopic modeling of reversibly bonded colloidal gels, which resulted in discovery that gel aging is actually ongoing but very slow phase separation and the finding that mechanical yield of colloidal gels is actually a non-equilibrium phase transition, triggered by changes in osmotic pressure.
 More recently she is developing models of biological cells, examining biological processes orchestrated by colloidal-scale forces.